fatpat314/API_project/readme.md

 # Real Book API

 Description:
-This API allows for the user to search for and contribute versions of "Real Book" jazz pieces for the world to use.
+This API allows for the user to search for and contribute information about Jazz standards and the artists who made them from the 'Real Book'

 Installation:
 N/A